ethanwhite/nescent-sabbatical-proposal/proposal.md

 Anticipated Results
 -------------------
-I anticipate that this proposal will result in 2-3 major releases of the Retriever.
-This will include substantial expansions and improvements of the website (http://ecodataretriever.org) and associate documentation.
+This proposal will result in 2-3 major releases of the Retriever and substantial expansions and improvements of the website (http://ecodataretriever.org) and associate documentation.
 In addition, the rOpenSci team and I are planning to wrap the Retriever's command line interface to allow it to be used from inside of R.